 Use of modern audio-visual presentation techniques is encouraged.
 It is the student's responsibility to avail him/herself of advice on scientific presentation skills, if needed.
 There is a wealth of literature on this topic.
 The supervisor will assist the student by paying special attention to presentation skills during the preparation period and especially during trial presentations.

-In addition, NS194 foresees in providing lectures and tutorials on oral presentation skills (by prof. dr. M.S.
-Pchenitchnikov).
+In addition, the small research project foresees in providing lectures and tutorials on oral presentation skills (by dr. M.H.
+Diniz Guimaraes).

 The small research project is reported individually as well as collectively:

-each student must present the progress and results of his/her research to the supervisor in the form of a log-book (note that a thesis-like report is not required as output to pass NS194; however, upon mutual agreement between a student and a supervisor documenting the results in a report can be part of the student's task).
+each student must present the progress and results of his/her research to the supervisor in the form of a log-book/labjournal (note that a thesis-like report is not required as output to pass the small research project); however, upon mutual agreement between a student and a supervisor documenting the results in a report can be part of the student's task).

 all students belonging to the same cohort jointly organize a symposium in which everyone gives an oral presentation.